arenaxr/arena-docs/content/unity/objects.md

 ---

 # ARENA Unity Objects
 This library provides you some options to manage CRUD operations on ARENA Persist objects during Runtime(**Play**).
-Each operation will publish the appropriate ARENA message for the persistance database and other client subscribers to the scene.
+Each operation will publish the appropriate ARENA message for the persistence database and other client subscribers to the scene.

 ## Create
 - Create any Unity GameObject and drag it as a parent of the `ARENA CLient Runtime` in the `Hierarchy`.